autocrossblog/autocrossblog_astro/src/content/post/2019/2019-SpecFRScom-Season-up-to-Nationals.md

 ---
 title: "2019 SpecFRS.com Season up to Nationals"
-excerpt: "2019 Season in review for SpecFRS up to August 2019, just before the 2019 Solo Nationals"
+excerpt: "2019 Season in review for SpecFRS up to August 2019, just before the 2019 Solo Nationals.
+Also listed are our settings for the car setup."
 author: chris
 publishDate: 2019-08-28T03:26:48+00:00
 updateDate: 2024-10-09T13:21:54-05:00